vissermc/chainlist.js/README.md

 NavList.js
 ==========

 Use this container type when the elements needs quick access to its siblings and/or its parent container or associated parent element.
+Hence, its navigability is the very similar to the DOM.

 It is implemented as a doubly linked list, therefore navigating n elements away takes O(n) time.
 Additionally, there is fast (O(1)) access to the parent list, the last element, and the element count.